DaVita (BSP:DVAI34) Piotroski F-Score: 6 (As of Jul. 02, 2026) — 14% Below Median

 DaVita Business Description

-DaVita is the largest provider of dialysis services in the United States, boasting market share that eclipses 35% when measured by both patients and clinics.
-The firm operates over 3,000 facilities worldwide, mostly in the us, and treats about 250,000 patients globally each year.
-Government payers dominate us dialysis reimbursement.
-DaVita receives about two thirds of us sales at government (primarily Medicare) reimbursement rates, with the remainder coming from commercial insurers.
-While commercial insurers represent only about 10% of the us patients treated, they represent nearly all of the profits generated by DaVita in the us dialysis business.
+DaVita is one of the largest providers of dialysis services in the United States, boasting a market share of about 35%.
+The firm operates over 3,200 facilities worldwide, mostly in the US, and treats about 300,000 patients annually.
+Government payers dominate US dialysis reimbursement.
+DaVita receives about two-thirds of US sales at government (primarily Medicare) reimbursement rates, with the remainder coming from commercial insurers.
+While commercial insurers represent only about 10% of US patients treated, they represent nearly all of the profits generated by DaVita in the US dialysis business.